-Please note, the application forms of those who are unsuccessful in gaining a place on their chosen course may be passed to admissions teams for other courses in which the applicant may be interested.
+Please note that the application forms of those who are unsuccessful in gaining a place on their chosen course may be passed to admissions teams for other courses in which the applicant may be interested.

 The personal statement of the application form helps us to assess the nature of the applicant’s interest in the academic subject and is an important part of the selection process.
 It is essential that applicants take this opportunity to demonstrate their enthusiasm and aptitude for the academic subject.
 We wish to hear about:

-- Why you have chosen this specific profession, what led you to this decision?
+- Why you have chosen this specific profession and what led you to this decision.
 This is an essential aspect of the personal statement that demonstrates motivation, insight and understanding of your chosen course.
 State clearly which course you are applying for.

 - A summary of work-related skills gained through study, work experience, volunteering or paid employment demonstrating the experiences you have that could be transferable to your chosen career (specific communication skills, time management, problem solving etc.)

 - An understanding of and an ability to appreciate the needs of others and evidence of demonstrating care and compassion